 As well as giving new life to what would otherwise be floating fish traps, these materials also require less energy and resources to produce than conventional materials.
 Double win.

-Mister Timbuktu want to cover all the bases when it comes to making sustainable products, and we reckon they’ve pretty much nailed it: their clothes are all made in sustainable and safe facilities, their packaging vetos individually wrapping clothes in plastic (why does everyone do that, anyway?) and 20% of their profits go back to charity.
+Team Timbuktu want to cover all the bases when it comes to making sustainable products, and we reckon they’ve pretty much nailed it: their clothes are all made in sustainable and safe facilities, their packaging vetos individually wrapping clothes in plastic (why does everyone do that, anyway?) and 20% of their profits go back to charity.
 Places like Waves of Wellness, which uses surf therapy and education to help those facing mental health challenges, and The Foundation of National Parks and Wildlife, which backs conservation products to help us protect our stunning country.

 Unfortunately, their free shipping deal only extends to Australia (grrrr), but you can still get your hands on some luxe fitness gear for a flat $20 shipping to NZ.
 Not too shabby.

-Image credit: Mister Timbuktu
+Image credit: Team Timbuktu